suxls/Gradually-Typed-Programming-Language/README.md

 # Gradually-Typed Programming Language

 A typed, modular object-oriented language interpreter built in OCaml.
-XTR features structural typing via **shapes**, a **CESK abstract machine** runtime, and **sound linking** for typed module imports.
+This project features structural typing via **shapes**, a **CESK abstract machine** runtime, and **sound linking** for typed module imports.

 Programs are written as S-expressions and pass through a multi-stage pipeline: parsing, validation, type checking, sound linking, and execution.